mehulkar/mehulkar.com/source/blog/unit-testing-interface-vs-implementation.markdown

 3. Service level agreements

-    In this world of microservices or modular design or single level responsibility, or whatever you want to call it, objects interact with each other through contracts.
+    In this world of microservices or modular design or single responsibility, or whatever you want to call it, objects interact with each other through contracts.
 The more objects a program has, the more important it is that breaking changes to these contracts are kept to a minimum.
 I used to think that that the fuss over 'breaking changes' was overrated.
 'Just update your code when something changes,' I would silently say.
 This is mostly fine.
 Except when it isn't.
-Which is usually the case in any decent sized program over any decent length of time with any number of contributors.
+Which is usually the case in any decent sized program over any decent length of time with any decent number of contributors.
 Maintaining these contracts makes everyone's lives easier, because it allows the developer to focus on a single piece at a time and trust that the other pieces will at least interact in the same way as they did yesterday.
 Whether or